Kidapt/kidaptive-oidc-php-demo/README.md

 knows how to communicate with your server.
 In addition, `.tables` from the SQLite console shows that several `oauth_` tables have been added.
 These are used to store various information during the OIDC flow.

+Now `authorize.php`, `token.php`, and `userInfo.php` are set up to accept authorization, token, and userInfo requests.

 [//]:<>(### <a name="test"></a>Testing your configuration
 Run `php -S localhost:8000`.
 This starts a standalone PHP server that listens on port 8000 on localhost. `localhost:8000` can be replaced with any address/port that resolves to your server.)